VighneshDNaik/VighneshDNaik/README.md

 I am a research scientist working at the interface of **artificial intelligence and quantum physics**.
 My current and recent work focuses on simulating the **nonequilibrium dynamics of correlated quantum matter** in **two- and three-dimensional systems**.

-This includes the use of **neural quantum states** for large-scale simulations of generic quantum many-body systems, as well as **custom Julia-based numerical frameworks** employing **exact time evolution and Krylov-subspace methods** to study **constrained quantum models** with restricted Hilbert spaces.
+This includes the use of **neural quantum states** for large-scale simulations of quantum many-body systems, as well as **custom Julia-based numerical frameworks** employing **exact time evolution and Krylov-subspace methods** to study **constrained quantum models** with restricted Hilbert spaces.

 ## Interests
 - Quantum many-body dynamics
-- Machine learning for physics
+- Machine learning for quantum physics
-- Constrained and fragmented quantum systems
+- Constrained quantum matter
 - High-performance scientific computing

-## Tools
-- Julia, Python
-- Krylov methods, exact diagonalization
-- Neural quantum states
-- HPC & GPU computing